Founded Semantics and Constraint Semantics of Logic Rules

 \begin{myproof}{ of Theorem \ref{thm:comparison-fitting-supset}} (a) This follows from Theorem \ref{thm:comparison-fitting-equal}, the differences between the declarations assumed in Theorem \ref{thm:comparison-fitting-equal} and the default declarations, and the effect of those differences on the founded model.
 It is easy to show that the default declarations can be obtained from the declarations assumed in Theorem \ref{thm:comparison-fitting-equal} by changing the declarations of some intensional predicates from \uncert and complete to \cert.
 Let $P$ be such a predicate.
 This change does not affect the set $S$ of positive literals derived for $P$, because the combined rule for $P$ is equivalent to the original rules and facts for $P$.
 This change can only preserve or increase the set of negative literals derived for $P$, because $\addneg$ derives all negative literals for $P$ that can be derived while preserving consistency of the interpretation (in particular, negative literals for all arguments of $P$ not in $S$).

-(b) This follows from the proof of part (a) and the observation that the additional premise for part (b) implies there is a literal $p$ for $P$ that is undefined in $\fitting(\pgm)$ and defined (i.e., true or false) in $\founded(\pgm)$ (because $\founded(\pgm)$ is 2-valued for $P$), so the inclusion is strict. \end{myproof}}
+(b) This follows from the proof of part (a) and the observation that the additional premise for part (b) implies there is a literal $p$ for $P$ that is undefined in $\fitting(\pgm)$ and defined (i.e., true or false) in $\founded(\pgm)$ (because $\founded(\pgm)$ is 2-valued for $P$), so the inclusion is strict. \end{myproof}} A simple program $\pgm_3$ for which the inclusion in Theorem \ref{thm:comparison-fitting-supset} is strict, as in part (b) of the theorem, is program 3 in Table \ref{tab-sem}, which has only one rule \co{q \IF q}. $\fitting(\pgm_3)=\emptyset$ and $\founded(\pgm_3)=\{\NOT \,\co{q}\}$.

 \myparag{Well-founded semantics} {The {\em well-founded model} of a program $\pgm$, denoted $\wf(\pgm)$, is the least fixed point of a monotone operator $W_\pgm$ on interpretations, defined as follows \cite{van+91well}.
-A set $U$ of atoms of a program $\pgm$ is an {\em unfounded set} of $\pgm$ with respect to an interpretation $I$ of $\pgm$ iff, for each atom $A$ in $U$, for each ground instance $R$ of a rule of $\pgm$ with conclusion $A$, either (1) some hypothesis of $R$ is false in $I$ or (2) some positive hypothesis of $R$ is in $U$.
-Intuitively, the atoms in $U$ can be set to false, because each rule $R$ whose conclusion is in $U$ either has a hypothesis already known to be false or has a hypothesis in $U$ (which will be set to false).
+A set $\ufs$ of atoms of a program $\pgm$ is an {\em unfounded set} of $\pgm$ with respect to an interpretation $I$ of $\pgm$ iff, for each atom $A$ in $\ufs$, for each ground instance $R$ of a rule of $\pgm$ with conclusion $A$, either (1) some hypothesis of $R$ is false in $I$ or (2) some positive hypothesis of $R$ is in $\ufs$.
+Intuitively, the atoms in $\ufs$ can be set to false, because each rule $R$ whose conclusion is in $\ufs$ either has a hypothesis already known to be false or has a hypothesis in $\ufs$ (which will be set to false).
 Let $U_\pgm(I)$ be the {\it greatest unfounded set} of program $\pgm$ with respect to interpretation $I$.
 For a set $S$ of atoms, let $\neg \cdot S$ denote the set containing the negations of those atoms. $W_\pgm$ is defined by $W_\pgm(I) = T_\pgm(I) \union \neg \cdot U_\pgm(I)$.
-The well-founded model $\wf(\pgm)$ satisfies $\ccmpl(\pgm)$, so $\fitting(\pgm) \subseteq \wf(\pgm)$ for all programs $\pgm$~\cite{van+91well}. } \full{\wellfoundedBackground} \myconf{The {\em well-founded model} of a program $\pgm$, denoted $\wf(\pgm)$, is the least fixed point of a monotone operator $W_\pgm$ on interpretations \cite{van+91well};\nottlp{ Appendix} \ref{appendix-other-semantics} summarizes the definition.}
+The well-founded model $\wf(\pgm)$ is a model of $\ccmpl(\pgm)$, so $\fitting(\pgm) \subseteq \wf(\pgm)$ for all programs $\pgm$~\cite{van+91well}. } \full{\wellfoundedBackground} \myconf{The {\em well-founded model} of a program $\pgm$, denoted $\wf(\pgm)$, is the least fixed point of a monotone operator $W_\pgm$ on interpretations \cite{van+91well}; \appOtherSem\ summarizes the definition.}

 \begin{mytheorem} For every program $\pgm$, $\founded(\pgm) \subseteq \wf(\pgm)$. \end{mytheorem}

 {